IliasMariosG/project-euler/009_special_pythagorean_triple/README.md

 [<prev](./../008_largest_product_in_a_series/README.md)/[next>](./../010_summation_of_primes/README.md)

 ### The example:
-`A Pythagorean triplet is a set of three natural numbers, a < b < c, for which,
+`A Pythagorean triplet is a set of three natural numbers, a < b < c, for which:`

 ```
 a^2 + b^2 = c^2